Featured image of post Vulnlab :: Sync Writeup

 Enumeration

-I start with a standard scan using nmap
+I started with a standard scan using Nmap:

 1